gpeterson406/Greenwood_Book/_book/05-chiSquaredTests.md

 \indent There is a potential for bias in some polls because of the methods used to find and contact people.
 As
-US residents have transitioned from land-lines to cell phones, the early adopting cell phone users were often excluded from political polling.
+U.S. residents have transitioned from land-lines to cell phones, the early adopting cell phone users were often excluded from political polling.
 These policies are being reconsidered to adapt to the decline in residential phone lines and most polling organizations now include cell phone numbers in their